shutterstock/p-map-iterable/README.md

   - User supplied sync or async mapper function
   - Exposes an async iterable interface for consuming mapped items
   - Allows a maximum queue depth of mapped items - if the consumer stops consuming, the queue will fill up, at which point the mapper will stop being invoked until an item is consumed from the queue
-  - This allows mapping with back pressure so that the mapper does not consume unlimited resources (e.g. memory, disk, network, event loop time) by racing ahead of the consumer
+  - This allows mapping with backpressure so that the mapper does not consume unlimited resources (e.g. memory, disk, network, event loop time) by racing ahead of the consumer
 - [IterableQueueMapper](https://tech.shutterstock.com/p-map-iterable/classes/IterableQueueMapper.html)
   - Wraps `IterableMapper`
   - Adds items to the queue via the `enqueue` method